laaketeknikko/forest/README.md

 The major shortcoming is that there is actually no game at all.
 The project can at most be considered a very basic game engine.

 However, even making such a thing, let alone an actual game with content, is a very time-consuming task.

 The test coverage is lacking.
-However, this is the trend in professional gaming industry as well.
+Using players as beta-testers is the gaming industry standard nowadays, though.

 ## Used technologies